-→ There is blocking and the block size is equal to the number of treatments.
+→ There is blocking, and the block size equals the number of treatments.

-Example: Compare two hormone treatments (trt and control) using 6 Arabidopsis plants.
-For some reason plant 1 and 2 are taller, plant 5 and 6 are thinner.
+Example: Compare hormone treatment and control using 6 Arabidopsis (rockcress) plants.
+For some reason, plants 1 and 2 are taller, and plants 5 and 6 are thinner.

 ⇒ Randomization within blocks